 Since joining, I have also felt more at ease investing in a platform with a globally recognised brand propping it up.

 The second platform to be discussed is Hargreaves Lansdown, another significant organisation and a constituent of the FTSE 100.
 I have used Hargreaves Lansdown in the past and if I were to summarise it in a single sentence, it would be this: an absolutely amazing platform with high fees to match.

 I don’t want to give the wrong impression, Hargreaves Lansdown isn’t ridiculously expensive with platform fees at 0.45% of assets or £45 on every £10,000 invested.
 This is still a fairly reasonable amount for the high-quality platform you get in return but at 3* the cost of Vanguard Investor, it is noticeably more expensive.
 This drops to 0.25% over £250,000 of total assets invested and 0.1% for over £1m which brings me on nicely to my next point.

 For significant, high-value portfolios, Hargreaves Lansdown is an excellent choice.
-Not only do the fees become more reasonable as the value of your portfolio increases, the rest of the platform is incredibly well done.
-The customer service, research portal and ease when it comes to depositing and investing are all top class.
+Not only do the fees become more reasonable as the value of your portfolio increases, but the rest of the platform is also incredibly well done.
+The customer service, research portal and ease when it comes to depositing and investing are all top-class.